d2718/dmx/README.md

 See the source of the included utilities for complete implementations.

+### `dmx.conf`

+This file contains options for setting, e.g., the font and colors that `dmenu` will use.
+Calling `dmx.Autoconfigure(nil)` will look for it at `~/.config/dmx.conf` and then `/usr/share/dmx.conf`.
+Passing a slice of strings with paths in them to `dmx.Autoconfigure()` will cause it to look in those places first.
+Default behavior is for all utilities to look for the same configuration file, so as to present a consistent look and feel.
+This option list may grow over time, and may begin to accrue options not used by or useful for every utility.

 ### Included Utilities

 The `utils/` directory includes some system utilities that rely on this